AsaTyr2018/DataSetKurator/README.md

 automatically group frames by character.
 The cropping stage relies on the ``animeface`` library to detect faces and produce crops around them, keeping the entire image when no face is found.
+The annotation stage applies the *WD14* tagger to each cropped image and generates a comma-separated list of tags, falling back to a simple ``anime_style`` caption if the model cannot be loaded.